-209. If issued, the licence would oblige the licence holder to immediately report any of the following to the Regulator:
+210. The licence obliges the licence holder to immediately report any of the following to the Regulator:

 - any additional information regarding risks to the health and safety of people or the environment associated with the dealings - any contraventions of the licence by persons covered by the licence - any unintended effects of the release.